aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 #### **Hiding Major Gridlines**
 Developers can control the visibility of major gridlines by setting the [isVisible()](https://reference.aspose.com/cells/javascript-cpp/line/#isVisible--) property of the [Line](https://reference.aspose.com/cells/javascript-cpp/line/) object to **true** or **false**.

 The following code snippet demonstrates how to hide major gridlines.
-After hiding the major gridlines, a column chart will be added to the worksheet will have not gridlines.
+After hiding the major gridlines, a column chart added to the worksheet will not have gridlines.

 ```html
 <!DOCTYPE html>